 1872 Edward Henry Beddington (formerly Moses), husband of Julia (Isaac’s first child with Rachel), dies aged 53; his death is reported in the Jewish Chronicle (Doreen Berger, “The Jewish Victorian 1871-1880”):

 In December 1873 E.H Beddington’s remains would indeed be moved from West Ham to the new Willesden Cemetery .
-(The first person to be buried in Willesden, in October 1873, was Edward’s brother-in-law Samuel Moses, husband of his sister Rosetta.)
+(The first person to be buried in Willesden, in October 1873, was Samuel Moses, Edward’s cousin and also his brother-in-law: Samuel married Rosetta, Edward’s eldest sister.)

 1872 Montague Richard Leverson, estranged husband of Kate Hyam/Leverson (daughter of Isaac’s sister Hannah and David Hyam), who fled in 1867 to Paris and then to the United States, obtains a doctorate in the Faculty of Philosophy at Göttingen, Germany, the town where Kate Hyam/Leverson is running her first finishing school.
 Kate declines to accompany him back to the USA and when he submits his application for U.S naturalization the same year the remark “in company of my wife and four children” is erased.
 However Leverson’s application for a U.S. passport states that he is “about to travel abroad and to be accompanied by my wife and four minor children”.